 WELCOME!
-We are pleased you are interested in the Master Gardener Volunteer (MGV) Program.
+We are pleased you are interested in the Master Gardener Program.

-- Learn about plants & how to take care of them by registering for the Foundations In Horticulture (FIH) Online course.
-(Dates are yet to be determined)
+Learn about plants & how to take care of them by registering for the Foundations In Horticulture (FIH) Online course.

 Volunteer certification and reporting hours is based on the calendar year, January 1 to December 31st.